zoltan-nz/library-app/README.md

-# Ember.js 2.13 Tutorial - Demo Application
+# Ember.js 2.14 Tutorial - Demo Application

-Updated: 10 Jun 2017

 This is the original repository of the Library App.